4 Sleep Apnea Lifestyle Changes You Should Make

 - Fast before bed

 - Minimize soft drinks

-Did you know that risk factors for sleep apnea include obesity, smoking, alcohol use, and use of sleep medication?
-Men are also at higher risk.
+Did you know that risk factors for sleep apnea include obesity, smoking, alcohol use, and the use of sleep medication?
+Men are also at an increased risk.

 1. Stop Smoking